soegaard/metapict/README.txt

 A graphics library for producing Racket picts in a MetaPost/TikZ style.

-This is a pre-alpha release.
+This is a beta release.

 The documentation is being written.
 See the progress here: